FOLLOW AHS

 Not required

-• Procurement Specialist I: is a junior level position that is responsible for the acquisition and procurement of routinely purchased supplies, equipment and services from existing agreements within assigned commodity groups.
-They support the procurement process by gathering pricing, product and volume information.
-They also follow up with vendors on procurement issues and provide applicable feedback.
+Procurement Specialist I: are responsible for the acquisition and procurement of routinely purchased supplies, equipment, and services from existing agreements within assigned commodity groups.
+They support the procurement process by gathering pricing, product, and volume information.
+They also follow up with vendors on procurement issues and provide feedback.

-• Procurement Specialist II: is a working level position that is responsible for complex acquisitions and procurement of supplies, equipment and services by coordinating the end to end competitive acquisition process.
+Procurement Specialist II: are responsible for complex acquisitions and procurement of supplies, equipment, and services by coordinating the end to end competitive acquisition process.
 They also facilitate the competitive bid process for single source contracts within assigned commodity groups.
-They coordinate the request for quotes, receive and review submitted proposals, as well as analyze and make formal recommendations regarding proposal approval.
+They coordinate requests for quotes, receive, and review submitted proposals, as well as analyze and make formal recommendations regarding proposal approvals.

-• Procurement Specialist III: is a senior level position that is responsible for coordinating multi-source contracts and the competitive contractual bidding process, including negotiating and developing the terms and conditions of contracts.
+Procurement Specialist III: are responsible for coordinating multi-source contracts and the competitive contractual bidding process, including negotiating and developing the terms and conditions of contracts.
 They are required to understand and explain contracts, various sourcing strategies and the contracting process to managers and staff.
 They perform contract analysis throughout the contract life cycle.